Home » Biblical Meanings » Biblical Meaning Of Numbers 1-40

 10. Divine Authority and Power (10): Finally, number 10 represents divine authority and power.
 It reflects God’s sovereignty and dominion over all creation.
 The Ten Commandments also highlight God’s moral law and authority over human conduct.

-See Also: Biblical Meaning Of Dreaming About A Celebrity
+See Also: Biblical Meaning Of Green Snakes In Dreams

 Numbers 11-20: Transition and Expansion